gabcg/notes/IEO Notes/IEO_QuickNotes.md

 * Gold-standard subset of genes with documented differential expression can help to tune the analysis.
 This subset, however, is most of the times not available

 ## Differential Expression Analysis (III)

+**Other issues to address**

+* Mean-variance relationship in log-transformed counts from RNA-seq data (voom).
+* Adjust for repeated measurements.
+* Factorial and paired designs.

+**Mean-variance relationship**

+* Identical CPM values for different count sizes happen because:
+	* RNA-seq counts vary from sample to sample for the same gene.
+	* Different samples can be sequenced to different depths.
+* This relationship is incorporated to the model:
+	* `limma-trend`
+	* `limma-voom`
+* If the library size is similar, their precision and recall is similar.
+When it is similar, `voom` is superior to `trend`.

+**Adjusting for repeated measurements**

+* Repeated measurements lead to overly low p-values and false positive calls.
+* Adjusting for this keeps the statistical power.
+* This would be easier to adjust if all individuals were sequenced twice.
+* Existence of duplicates can be checked from the cell-line phenotypic information.
+* Strategies:
+	* Averaging replicates.
+	* Including a replicated indicator as a main effect.
+	* Using a linear mixed-effects model.

+**Paired measurements**

+* Add the individual identifier to the design matrix.
+* Samples without pair can be discarded or apply the repeated measurements strategy.

+**Factorial designs**

+* The outcome of interest has two or more factors.
+* A factor from the combination of the factors can be used.